 Here’s how the new local homepage looks.

-Listier is not the only new creation here at mulogy headquarters. localmouth is a new site I’ve set up over the last week which provides a local community homepage for every village, town and suburb in the UK.
+Listier is not the only new creation here.
+Localmouth is a new site I’ve set up over the last week which provides a local community homepage for every village, town and suburb in the UK.
 The residents of each place can use it to share local information such as details of local clubs and things to do in the area.
 I’m trying to make it as user-friendly as possible so that as many local people as possible are able to contribute information.

 A new site has recently joined the mulogy stable.
 Listier is a bit of a toy thing for the moment, but it does already do something useful.
 You can create online lists that are visible to everyone.
 Other people can then contribute to your lists.
 This could be useful for collaboration between friends or to get extra ideas related to your personal jottings.
 As a bonus feature, you can vote any item on a list up or down.
 Lists are automatically ordered based on votes received.
 The voting system is crude for now but could easily be enhanced if people find this useful.